Global classification of generic multi-vector fields of top degree: Generic Nambu structures of top degree

 Let us relate these definitions with the well-known notion of modular class of a Poisson manifold.
-For any Nambu structure of degree $r$ in a oriented manifold there is a natural generalization of the modular class of a Poisson manifold \cite{M}, which we now recall.
+For any Nambu structure of degree $r$ on an oriented manifold there is a natural generalization of the modular class of a Poisson manifold \cite{M}, which we now recall.
 Again we fix a volume form $\Omega$ on $M$.
-Then, for any $(n-1)$-functions $f_1,\dots,f_{n-1}$ on $M$, we can compute the divergence of the corresponding Hamiltonian vector field:
+Then, for any $r-1$ functions $f_1,\dots,f_{r-1}$ on $M$, we can compute the divergence of the corresponding Hamiltonian vector field: